epidrome/awesome-cv-templates/README.md

 ## CSS

-CSS CV templates are based on HTML standards and provide mostly screen output, but there is also the option to print.
+CSS CV templates are based on HTML standards and they are geared towards screen output, but there is also the option to print.

-- [Markdown CV](https://github.com/elipapa/markdown-cv) - A simple template to write your CV in a readable markdown file and use CSS to publish/print it.
+- [Markdown CV](https://github.com/elipapa/markdown-cv) - A simple template to write your CV in a readable markdown file and use CSS to publish or print it through the browser.
--
+- [Markdown Resume](https://github.com/there4/markdown-resume) - Generate a responsive CSS3 and HTML5 resume with Markdown, with optional PDF output through wkhtmltopdf.

 ## Frameworks

 Frameworks employ one or more programming languages, libraries, schemas, in order to produce multiple outputs from a single data source.

 - [Hack My Resume](https://github.com/hacksalot/HackMyResume) - Generate polished résumés and CVs in HTML, Markdown, LaTeX, MS Word, PDF, plain text, JSON, XML, YAML.

 ## LaTeX